Bryant Bulldogs football: The beginning, the Miceli era

 Bryant Bulldogs football started in the fall of 1999.
-They played their first season in front of great support.
-In their home opener against Assumption College the team packed the stands with 4,817 fans.
-From 1999–2002 the team operated at around .500, they showed signs of great play, but still showed that they were a young team.
-The team was showing improvement and the fans were enjoying it.
-Bulldog Stadium has been drawing fans since the beginning, on the other hand the team was not doing as well.
-In 2003 it was an all-time low and the end of the Miceli era.
+In their home opener against Assumption College, the team packed the stands with 4,817 fans.
+From 1999–2002, the team operated at around .500.
+2003 was an all-time low and the end of the Miceli era.
 The team posted a 3–7 record, with two losing streaks of three.
-With the resignation of Coach Miceli after the 2003 season.
-Which led to the time of change at Bryant and in athletics it began with the addition of coach Marty Fine.
+Coach Miceli resigned after the 2003 season.

 Marty Fine era

-Marty Fine took over the football team in the 2004 season.
-2004 was a major year for Bryant; it went from Bryant College to Bryant University; this change was the stepping-stone to all future university moves.
-One of those was athletics, and coach Fine was a piece to the puzzle.
-In his first season, he posted a .500 record, but everyone around the program saw the direction he was taking the team.
-Being an assistant head coach at Iowa State University, he brought the drive and expectations of a Division I program with him.
-During the next two seasons under Marty Fine the team posted 7–3 and 8–3 records (0–1 in playoffs).
-He also brought the hype to the program that was needed.
+Marty Fine took over the football team in the 2004 season when the school went from Bryant College to Bryant University.
+In his first season, he posted a .500 record.
+During the next two seasons under Marty Fine, the team posted 7–3 and 8–3 records (0–1 in playoffs).

-Under Fine the team has brought in many Division I transfers the most notable is Lorenzo Perry, a transfer from UMass Amherst.
-Lorenzo Perry in just two years broke almost all the rushing records at the university.
-He was also a finalist in the Harlen Hill Award, the Heisman Trophy for Division II, while he did not win the trophy he did make the NCAA All-American Team.
-During his four-year tenure, he became the all-time leader in wins for Bryant football and has turned the program around and brought in great recruiting classes.
+Under Fine, the team brought in Division I transfers, including Lorenzo Perry from UMass Amherst.
+In around two years, Lorenzo Perry broke many rushing records at the university.
+Perry was also a Harlen Hill Award finalist, the Heisman Trophy for Division II.
+Perry also made NCAA All-American Team.
+During Fine’s four-year tenure, he became the all-time leader in wins for Bryant football.

-The biggest move in the Fine era was the move to Division I. Under coach fine they had three consecutive winning seasons before the move to Division I. The team also had its longest win streak at seven straight to start the season.
-All these accomplishments sent the team up perfectly for the transition.
-In 2008 the team began to give its first scholarships and began play in the top division of college athletics.
+Under coach Fine, the Bulldogs had three consecutive winning seasons before the move to Division I. The team also had its longest win streak at seven straight to start the season.
+In 2008, as a Division I team, the team began to give its first scholarships.